Home Chemistry Biochemistry Ribonucleic Acid (RNA)

 Types of Ribonucleic Acid (RNA)

-Three main types of RNA like mRNA, tRNA, and rRNA are involved in protein synthesis.
+Three main types of RNA mRNA, tRNA, and rRNA are involved in protein synthesis.
 Each performs one type of function in protein biosynthesis.
 The base composition of different mRNA, tRNA, and rRNA shows little variation.
 The variation is possible because RNA molecules are very much smaller than DNA molecules.
 Each RNA is synthesized on a specific part of the DNA molecule.

 Messenger RNA (mRNA)